uen/Leveling-System/README.md

 If you bought this script before I gave it away for free, I am very sorry.
 Consider it a donation to a poor dev :)

-Also, please don't rip off the code and try and sell it.
-Don't be a dick.

 Features
 -------